DirtyDan88/play-framework-blob/README.md

 # play-framework-blob

 I recently had the problem to upload and store images with java play framework (version 2.3.x) as BLOB.
-Uploading and shoveling the data in an byte-array was a piece of cake, but getting the data back into an <img>-tag was not that straight forward at first sight.
+Uploading and shoveling the data in a byte-array was a piece of cake, but getting the data back into an <img>-tag was not that straight forward at first sight.